Benchmarking and Defending Against Indirect Prompt Injection Attacks on Large Language Models: Defense Methodology

 \textbf{Dataset Construction. } The dataset for supervised fine-tuning consists of $N$ pairs of prompts and responses, denoted as $\mathcal{D} = \{(P_i, R_i) \,| \, i \leq N \}$.
 We use the training set of \benchmark to create prompts that involve external content with malicious instructions.
 Our objective is to ensure that the model's output remains unaffected by malicious instructions in the external content, so we need to collect benign responses that are not influenced by these instructions.
 We employ three different methods to construct benign responses: 1) Using labels from the \benchmark dataset.
 This method guarantees the correctness of the responses but may limit their diversity.
 2) Using benign responses generated by the original LLM on prompts without malicious instructions.
 This method produces output consistent with the original model's style, but the correctness cannot be guaranteed.
 3) Using responses generated by GPT-4 on prompts without malicious instructions.
 GPT-4, as a more advanced model, should generate more diverse and high-quality responses compared to the original LLM, but the correctness cannot be guaranteed either.

-\textbf{Modifying LLM's Embedding Layer. } We need to modify the embedding layer of an LLM to enable marking the external content in a prompt.
-This allows the LLM to perceive the boundaries between data and instructions in an input.
-We first add special tokens, \texttt{<data>} and \texttt{</data>}, to mark the start and end of data, respectively, in a prompt:
+\textbf{Adding Special Tokens.} To enable marking external content in a prompt, we introduce two special tokens to the vocabulary of the LLM.
+These tokens help the model recognize the boundaries between external content and other elements in the input.
+Specifically, we use the tokens \texttt{<data>} and \texttt{</data>} to mark the beginning and end of external content, respectively, in a prompt:

 where $\textit{Combine}$ is an operator to construct a prompt given the prompt template, the user instruction, and external content, $P$ is the final prompt, $T$ is a pre-defined prompt template, $C$ is the external content and $I$ is the user instruction.
 We then add two word embeddings for \texttt{<data>} and \texttt{</data>} on the word embedding matrix of the original LLM.